 |Most alloys can conduct electricity.||Composites do not conduct electricity except for polymeric composites.|

-Alloys can be found naturally but they are rare.
-Composites occur naturally almost everywhere.
-The differences between alloy and composite should be understood clearly as they are closely related and are often used interchangeably.
-To know more differences like the difference between molecule and compound, Visit BYJU’S.
+Certainly, alloys can be found but these are uncommon.
+Composites exist almost everywhere, obviously.
+The distinctions between alloy and composite can be well known because they are closely related and are frequently interchangeably used.
+Visit BYJU ‘S to discover more distinctions, such as the distinction between molecule and compound.